There is one session available:

 - A full understanding of how the Internet works in its current versions IPv6 and IPv4

-- Basic knowledge about the Layered Architecture of the Internet
+- Basic knowledge about Computer Networking Architectures, illustrated with the Internet layer model

 - Applied understanding of common Internet Protocols